isc-projects/stork/doc/install.rst

 The ``Stork Agent`` does not require any specific dependencies to run.
 It can be run immediately after installation.

+Stork uses the `status-get` command to communicate with Kea, and therefore will only work with a version of Kea that supports `status'get`.
+The `status-get` command was introduced in Kea 1.7.3.
+At this time, Stork works with Kea version 1.7.3 and later versions only, although we intend to backport the `status-get` command to Kea 1.6.3.

+Stork requires the premium Host Commands hook library to retrieve host reservations stored in an external database.
+Stork can retrieve host reservations stored locally in the Kea configuration without any additional hook libraries.

 For the ``Stork Server``, a PostgreSQL database (https://www.postgresql.org/) using at least version 11 of PostgreSQL is required.
 (The installation procedure for PostgreSQL is